geastwood/evtjs/README.md

 The response of this function is always `"EVT00000000000000000000000000000000000000000000000000"`.

-Null address is used for representing destroyed tokens and non-updatable groups.
+Null address is used for representing destroyed tokens and immutable groups.

 ## APICaller Usage